aryacliche/Algorithmic-Design-of-ALU/README.md

 1. This markdown file was used to generate the `README.pdf` so both have identical content.
 2. I used Obsidian to make this markdown file so some of the syntax will not render properly on non-Obsidian markdown viewers.
 In that case, just read the pdf.
 3. Each folder contains screenshots of gtkwave for testbench simulation (`testbench_output.ps`)
+4. Screenshots are also attached at the end of this README file (in the last section).
 $\newcommand{\t}{\text}$
 $\newcommand{\tt}{\texttt}$
 # Question 1